ermaolaoye/ermaolaoye.github.io/src/6CCE3COS/1-FundamentalConcepts.md

 The number of transmitted bits per message is $b = \log_2 M$

-Every $T$ seconds, one of the mssages is transmitted.
+Every $T$ seconds, one of the messages is transmitted.

 Data Rate: Number of transmitted bits per second